 Thales of Miletus and his Thoughts on the Universe

 Thales lived in Athens.
 Some texts suggest he was educated by an Egyptian priest.
 He was deeply involved in astronomy-related problems.
-In fact, he provided a series of supernatural explanations for certain cosmological events.
+He provided a series of supernatural explanations for certain cosmological events.

 In the end, his philosophical approach, which meant he questioned everything about the celestial, led to the start of Greek astronomy.